HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-intro.md

 * The target payer's Coverage information (as gleaned from the member's card)

 The response returns:
-* The target payer's demographic information on the member - including their unique member identifier (UMB) sent as one of the `Patient.identifier` repetitions
+* The target payer's identifier information on the member - their unique member identifier (UMB) sent as one of the `Patient.identifier` repetitions
-* The target payer's Coverage information (as officially known to the payer)

 An identifier is used rather than a member id as most payers do not (yet) expose RESTful ids for their member or coverage records.
 This identifier can be used in subsequent interactions with the target payer system.